moonlight-mod/moonlight-mod.github.io/docs/01-using/01-install.md

 Adjust the `/path/to/moonlight/dist` to point to the `dist` folder in your locally cloned moonlight install.

 After first launch, moonlight will create a config directory in the Electron `appData` path named `moonlight-mod`.
 Each Discord branch has its own `.json` file for configuration.

+## Browser

+moonlight optionally runs in the browser.
+To use it, [build moonlight](/docs/dev/setup), and then build the browser extension:

+- Manifest v3 (Chrome): `pnpm run browser`
+- Manifest v2 (Firefox): `pnpm run browser-mv2`

+The output extension will be at `dist/browser`.
+Chrome users can check "Developer mode" and click "Load unpacked" in `chrome://extensions`, and Firefox users can click "Load Temporary Add-on" in `about:debugging`.

+Browser support is experimental and may be unreliable.
+Developing extensions or using custom repositories is not supported with the browser extension.